1) Digitalisation trend underpinned by structural tailwinds.

-Hg’s (the trust’s manager’s) head of research recently examined IT spending patterns across countries and found that the share of software spending grows with the level of overall IT spending as a percentage of GDP.
+HgT provides high-quality exposure to the corporate digitalisation theme, supported by the structural demographic trend of a declining working age population, which drives up labour costs in developed countries and stimulates software adoption.
+Hg’s head of research examined IT spending patterns across countries and found that the share of software spending grows with the level of overall IT spending as a percentage of GDP.
 This suggests that the sector is not approaching saturation, even in the more developed economies.
-According to Gartner’s forecasts released in April 2024, global spending on software and IT services will grow by 13.9% and 9.7% in 2024, respectively (after increasing by 12.6% and 6.1% in 2023, respectively).
+According to Gartner’s forecasts released in January 2025, global spending on software and IT services will grow by 14.2% and 9.0% in 2025, respectively (after increasing by 12.0% and 5.6% in 2024, respectively).

 2) HgT’s portfolio companies deliver strong, highly profitable growth.

 The trust offers a combination of a high share of recurring revenues based on software-as-a-service subscription models and high customer retention.
-Hg’s ‘sweet spot’ lies in defensive tech growth companies operating in one of eight core end-markets: tax and accounting; ERP and payroll; legal and compliance; automation and engineering; insurance; SME tech services; capital markets and wealth management IT; and healthcare IT.
-HgT has historically delivered revenue and EBITDA growth of around 20–30% per annum at a margin above 25% across its top 20 holdings.
-Therefore, it fulfils the so-called ‘Rule of 40’, which is a rule of a thumb (but based on empirical evidence) saying that software stocks with combined revenue growth and EBITDA margins of 40% or more typically generate higher valuations.
+Hg’s ‘sweet spot’ lies in defensive tech growth companies operating in one of eight core end markets: tax and accounting; ERP and payroll; legal and compliance; automation and engineering; insurance; SME tech services; fintech; and healthcare IT.
+HgT has historically delivered revenue and EBITDA growth of around 20–30% per year at a margin above 25% across its top 20 holdings.
+Therefore, it fulfils the so-called ‘Rule of 40’, which is a rule of thumb (but based on empirical evidence) saying that software stocks with combined revenue growth and EBITDA margins of 40% or more typically generate higher valuations.

 3) Hg’s extensive sector expertise allowed HgT to deliver healthy returns.

 The vast tech expertise and value creation capabilities of Hg come from a combination of three strengths: firstly, its in-house team of operational experts, which includes more than 50 senior operational specialists, each supported by a network of trusted third-party associates and partners; secondly, an extensive community consisting of key managers from its portfolio companies (called Hg Hive); and thirdly, intellectual property, tools and group services on which its portfolio companies can rely.
-As a result, the trust posted a strong NAV return over the 10 years to end-March 2024 of 18.7% per annum.
+As a result, the trust posted a strong NAV return over the 10 years to end-March 2025 of 18.2% per year.
+Hg remains committed to leveraging generative AI across its portfolio, noting some initial promising progress, and hopes to see a more meaningful impact on the top and bottom line in the next one to two years.

 4) HgT has continued to deliver a high level of liquidity events.